 (6) In order to facilitate the implementation of reporting and disclosure requirements, it is necessary to enhance the consistency between reporting and disclosure templates.
 The template for the disclosure on composition of own funds should therefore be closely aligned with the related reporting template on the level and composition of own funds.
 For the same reason, the template for the disclosure on full reconciliation of own funds with the audited financial statements should be flexible in that the breakdown of the template should be based on the breakdown of the balance sheet in the investment firm’s audited financial statements.
 Additionally, the template to disclose information about the main features of regulatory own funds should be a fixed template and its complexity should depend on the complexity of the own funds instruments.

 (7) To ensure that compliance costs for investment firms are not unreasonably increased and that data quality is maintained, reporting and disclosure obligations should be aligned in their substance to the maximum extent possible with each other.
 It is therefore appropriate to set out, in a single Regulation, standards applicable to both reporting and disclosure requirements.

-(8) In order to provide investment firms and competent authorities with sufficient time to implement the reporting requirements, Chapter I of this Regulation should apply from 1 September 2021.

-(9) This Regulation is based on the draft implementing technical standards submitted to the Commission by the European Banking Authority (EBA) after having consulted the European Securities and Markets Authority.
+(8) This Regulation is based on the draft implementing technical standards submitted to the Commission by the European Banking Authority (EBA) after having consulted the European Securities and Markets Authority.